phcode-dev/phoenix-code-ai-control/README.md

 Simply run the installation script again with the new parameters.
 The script will overwrite the existing configuration file with your new settings.

+### What's the difference between browser and desktop control?

+- **Browser Version**: Only supports network-level blocking of `ai.phcode.dev` through your firewall
+- **Desktop Version**: Provides comprehensive control through configuration files with user-specific permissions

 ### Does this completely prevent AI usage?

-For the desktop version, the control is comprehensive when properly configured.
-For the browser version, you must implement network-level blocking of the `ai.phcode.dev` domain to effectively control access.
+- **Desktop Version**: Yes, the control is comprehensive when properly configured using the installation scripts
+- **Browser Version**: Only if you implement network-level blocking of the `ai.phcode.dev` domain

 ### How can I verify that the firewall is properly blocking AI access?